-1 into Belfast for surgery etc. I think there is a 2 greater development of that network going forward as well, and the development of a cancer strategy as well.
-3 So I do think changes are coming about and certainly 4 5 the recommendations for those.
-It will come down to 12:57 resourcing, ultimately, unfortunately too.
-But I think 6 7 part of that is sometimes it's where we direct our 8 resource as well to get better change.

-- 9 174 Q. In terms of any kind of oversight, governance, focus on quality and safety that could be improved to assist 12:57

-11 matters because this was urology, it could have been another service, another person, another day, couldn't it? - A. Yeah.
-I think things such as, going back, we have had the Hyponatraemia, we have had Neurology, we have now got Urology, I think there is a greater sense of awareness throughout the system and a greater sense of a person's responsibility to step forward and intervene is coming around as well.

-- 20 175 Q. Can you see that through the meetings, what have you seen? - 22 I suppose through meetings that I have been at, I think Α. 23 you can see where Trusts are taking their governance 24 responsibilities to a higher level than they have previously been.
-Certainly, even in Belfast Trust 25 26 before I left, we have talked about it there where 27 different organisations knew different things and it wasn't joined up, certainly within the Trust that 28 29 I worked at operationally before I left you can see those arms of governance to pull things, triangulation 1 2 perhaps, to triangulate complaints, to triangulate surgical outcomes, triangulation of activity, to pull 3 more universal governance reports together, to ensure 4 5 that you have better oversight of the complete picture, 12:59 so that people who are in the same system aren't 6 7 working in silos and are pooling information.
-8 certainly witnessed that at a Trust level before I came to work.
-9
+1 into Belfast for surgery etc. I think there is a 2 greater development of that network going forward as 3 well, and the development of a cancer strategy as well.
+4 So I do think changes are coming about and certainly 5 the recommendations for those.
+It will come down to 12:57 6 resourcing, ultimately, unfortunately too.
+But I think 7 part of that is sometimes it's where we direct our 8 resource as well to get better change.
+9 174 Q. In terms of any kind of oversight, governance, focus on 10 quality and safety that could be improved to assist 12:57 11 matters - because this was urology, it could have been 12 another service, another person, another day, couldn't 13 it?
+14 Α. Yeah.
+I think things such as, going back, we have had 15 the Hyponatraemia, we have had Neurology, we have now 12:57 16 got Urology, I think there is a greater sense of 17 awareness throughout the system and a greater sense of 18 a person's responsibility to step forward and intervene 19 is coming around as well.
+20 175 Q. Can you see that through the meetings, what have you 12:58 21 seen?
+22 Α. I suppose through meetings that I have been at, I think 23 you can see where Trusts are taking their governance 24 responsibilities to a higher level than they have 25 previously been.
+Certainly, even in Belfast Trust 12:58 26 before I left, we have talked about it there where 27 different organisations knew different things and it 28 wasn't joined up, certainly within the Trust that 29 I worked at operationally before I left you can see

-You mentioned something today which was about standards 12:59 10 176 Q. 11 and guidelines and assurance, this is something we've asked witnesses about.
-To simplify it, it seems to be 12 13 there is a greater awareness that there are lots of 14 standards and guidelines, some of them are very 15 important, the Trust have a real job to try and even 12:59 16 classify them, send them out, get comment on them and 17 no mechanism really of assurance that people are 18 following them, that is just to oversimplify.
-This is 19 not because they don't think it's important particularly, it is because it is quite a big job to 20 13:00 audit it regularly, it's not something that's regularly 21 22 overseen, so it falls down to 'here it is, are you 23 doing it, yes'.
+1 those arms of governance to pull things, triangulation 2 perhaps, to triangulate complaints, to triangulate 3 surgical outcomes, triangulation of activity, to pull 4 more universal governance reports together, to ensure 5 that you have better oversight of the complete picture, 12:59 6 so that people who are in the same system aren't 7 working in silos and are pooling information.
+I have 8 certainly witnessed that at a Trust level before I came 9 to work.
+10 176 Q. You mentioned something today which was about standards 12:59 11 and guidelines and assurance, this is something we've 12 asked witnesses about.
+To simplify it, it seems to be 13 there is a greater awareness that there are lots of 14 standards and guidelines, some of them are very 15 important, the Trust have a real job to try and even 12:59 16 classify them, send them out, get comment on them and 17 no mechanism really of assurance that people are 18 following them, that is just to oversimplify.
+This is 19 not because they don't think it's important 20 particularly, it is because it is quite a big job to 13:00 21 audit it regularly, it's not something that's regularly 22 overseen, so it falls down to 'here it is, are you 23 doing it, yes'.
 Now is PHA aware that it is like that, 24 for example?
 I'm slightly oversimplifying.

-A. Yeah.
-I suppose I'm aware because I have worked in that system for a very long time and you do trust a lot to people's word, that they have implemented, they have done it.
-There are -- I suppose you are reliant on things like clinical audit, you are reliant on activity
+25 Α. Yeah.
+I suppose I'm aware because I have worked in 13:00 26 that system for a very long time and you do trust a lot 27 to people's word, that they have implemented, they have 28 done it.
+There are I suppose you are reliant on 29 things like clinical audit you are reliant on activity